wp-plugins/videowhisper-live-streaming-integration/readme.txt

 1. Live Broadcast (for publisher)
 2. Live Video Watch (for active viewers, discuss online, see who else is watching)
 3. Live Video Streaming (for passive viewers, simple live video)
+4. Setup channels in fronted (depending on user permissions)
+5. Channels listing with AJAX live updates

 == Desktop Sharing / Screen Broadcasting ==
 If your users want to broadcast their screen (when playing a game, using a program, tutoring various computer skills) they can do that easily just by using a screen sharing driver that simulates a webcam from desktop contents.
 Read more on http://www.videochat-scripts.com/screen-sharing-with-flash-video-chat-software/ .